duoduoeeee/bilibili-embed/README.md

 - [iframeResizer](https://davidjbradshaw.github.io/iframe-resizer/).
 - [Bootstrap](https://getbootstrap.com).

-## 1.1g "hanser"
+## 1.1ga "mh"

 changes:

-- Fixing a bug causing embeds not automatically adjusting their heights when there are multiple embeds on a same webpage
+- Fixed a bug causing iframes occasionally refuse to update heights of themselves
-- following up api changes of bilibili that causes user avatars and headers image not loading
+- Fixed a bug causing users being redirected to the api json file instead of the details page when embedding a bangumi

 It is suggested that all users download this version.

 Known bugs:

 - bilibili tweets are not recognised correctly.
 Looking into the issue.

+## 1.1g "hanser"

+changes:

+- Fixing a bug causing embeds not automatically adjusting their heights when there are multiple embeds on a same webpage
+- following up api changes of bilibili that causes user avatars and headers image not loading

 ## How to use